SAP-archive/docs/concepts/nlp_lexic/entity.md

 ![synonyms](https://cdn.cai.tools.sap/man/nlp-lexic/synonym-list.png)

-You can define a strictness parameter that is used to determine if a word matches a given value in your list.
-With a strictness of 100, a word must exactly match an entry of the list to be detected as such.
+By clicking **Settings**, you can define a strictness parameter that determines if a word matches a given value in your list.
+For example, if you have the restricted entity #PIZZA with values like _margherita_ and _pepperoni_, your user may type _margarita_ or _peperoni_.
+By adjusting the fuzzy matching strictness, you can define if _margarita_ and _peperoni_ should be considered as #PIZZA or not.
+With a strictness of 100, a word must exactly match an entry in the list to be detected as such.

 You can still tag a **restricted** custom entity in your sentences, but it will not help entity detection.
 It will just provide additional information for intent classification.